 I have been a professional marketer for more than 20 years now, which both makes me feel old and, shockingly, at times wise.
-Email marketing has changed immensely over the last two decades – including email marketing for events – and I admit I’ve made my share of embarrassing mistakes while learning how to properly conduct event email marketing campaigns.
+Email marketing has changed immensely over the last two decades - including email marketing for events - but it is still probably the most valuable and effective marketing tactic available to most marketers.
+And I admit I've made my share of embarrassing mistakes while learning how to properly conduct event email marketing campaigns.

 For example, I once accidentally sent out a test email to a database of 10K people with the subject line "Test Monkey" (which oddly had a much better open rate than the actual email I ended up sending, providing more evidence that subject lines with the word "monkey" often perform well).
 About a decade ago, I also stumbled into discovering that the colors red and green are optimal for emails (and especially for call-to-action buttons) and that blue just blends in with everything else.